 Descemet Membrane Endothelial Keratoplasty (DMEK), is a minimally invasive corneal transplantation.
 It involves transplanting a delicate sheet of corneal cells 1/100 mm thick, which is 10 times thinner than what was required in a previous commonly used corneal transplant procedure at SNEC.

 With DMEK, the patient’s original cornea is left mostly intact, so it’s not immediately apparent that he’s had a transplant.
 It may also be possible for the patient to attain 100 per cent vision within a few weeks of surgery.

-A downside of the procedure is that it is an extremely difficult form of surgery.
-As the membrane transplanted is ultra thin and delicate, it tends to wrinkle into a tight roll when touched, potentially damaging the corneal cells when surgeons try to uncoil it.
+The potential benefits of DMEK over previous techniques, is the faster visual recovery, better visual outcomes and reduced risk of rejection.
+However, the surgery can be technically challenging.
+As the donor membrane with corneal cells that is transplanted is ultra-thin and delicate, it tends to wrinkle into a tight roll when touched, potentially damaging the corneal cells when surgeons try to uncoil it.